-Western blot is the most accurate test for confirming a diagnosis of HSV; however, this test is not widely available for use in the U.S. The Western blot is exclusively performed at the University of Washington, where lab specimens can be sent for processing.
+Western blot is the most accurate test for confirming a diagnosis of HSV, however, this test is not widely available for use in the U.S. The Western blot is exclusively performed at the University of Washington, where lab specimens can be sent for processing.

-a Risk factors include sexual intercourse with someone who is positive for genital herpes, presenting for an STI evaluation (especially for persons with ≥10 lifetime sex partners, pregnant persons with no history of genital herpes whose sex partner has HSV infection, and persons with HIV).
+\ Risk factors include sexual intercourse with someone who is positive for genital herpes, presenting for an STI evaluation, especially for persons with ≥10 lifetime sex partners, pregnant persons with no history of genital herpes whose sex partner has HSV infection, and persons with HIV infection.

-Swab newly-formed lesions for the most accurate assay results.
+\ Swab newly-formed lesions for the most accurate assay results.

-6 HSV-1-positive serology results alone cannot distinguish genital herpes from oral herpes.
-Genital herpes can be confirmed later via NAAT or viral culture if genital lesions form.
++ HSV-1-positive serology results alone cannot distinguish genital herpes from oral herpes.
+Genital herpes can be confirmed later via NAAT or viral culture if genital lesions form

-^d HSV-2-positive serology results imply genital infection.
+HSV-2-positive serology results imply genital infection.

 HSV is not a nationally notifiable condition, and, therefore, no existing national surveillance system for HSV or neonatal herpes exists.
-Because HSV surveillance data are not available on an annual basis, CDC does not currently include HSV in STI surveillance reports.
-Healthy People 2030's Developmental objective STI-D01 aims to reduce the proportion of adolescents and young adults with genital herpes.
-It acknowledges that HSV is a highpriority public health issue but does not yet have a reliable data source that can be used to measure progress.

-However, different methods could potentially be used to monitor HSV, including population-based surveys, opportunistic surveillance, case-based reporting, and sentinel surveillance.
-Until tests that yield very few false positives for diagnosing asymptomatic HSV are developed, as well as tests for differentiating a primary or recurrent HSV infection, no surveillance method will fully capture the burden of HSV (see Table 1 for descriptions of HSV surveillance methods and Table 3 for federal action steps that address surveillance challenges).
+Because HSV surveillance data are not available on an annual basis, CDC does not currently include HSV in STI surveillance reports.\\ However, different methods could potentially be used to monitor HSV, including population-based surveys, opportunistic surveillance, case-based reporting, and sentinel surveillance.
+Until tests that yield very few false results for diagnosing asymptomatic HSV are developed, as well as tests for differentiating a primary or recurrent HSV infection, no surveillance method will fully capture the burden of HSV (see Table 1 and Appendix B for more in-depth descriptions of HSV surveillance methods).